msg-CareerPaths/spring-training/chapters/400-jpa-and-flyway.md

 Online Shop:

+> Running the application at this point, will result in an error due to missing postgreSQL database connection.
+>
+> Setup in pgAdmin an `online-shop server` > then a `online-shop database` > and then a `online-shop schema`.
+>
+> The `application.properties` file, inside the created Spring Boot application, should contain the database connection details.
+The `spring.jpa.hibernate.ddl-auto` should be set to `validate` as we are using Flyway.
+>
+> After the database connection details were set correctly, the application should start.
+>
 > Create a data model for your application in a Flyway SQL migration.
-You can refine the model by adding unique indexes (e.g. supplier name) and introducing artificial PKs instead of composite ones and also add a unique index.
+You should use as a guideline the database diagram provided.
+>  *For the upcoming topic security, it is better to create a User table that also has a user_role field, instead of the Customer table.*
 >
 > PostgreSQL has support to UUID, so you can use it instead of commonly used auto-increment integer.
 UUID is helpful to avoid a normal attack in which the hacker tries to increase or decrease an entity ID to discover new information.
 >
 > Translate this data model into Java entity classes.
 Use Lombok to annotate these classes with `@Data` annotations to generate getters, setters, equals and hashCode.
-Hint: *it might be useful to create a base entity class (containing just the primary key) or an interface (containing the primary key getter and setter) to be able to handle entities generically later on.*
+Hint: *it might be useful to create a base entity class (containing just the primary key) or an interface (containing the primary key getter and setter) to be able to handle entities generically if needed.*
 >
 > Annotate all the entities with the proper JPA annotations (`@Entity`, `@OneToMany`, etc).
 Write Spring Data JPA repositories to allow easy access to your entities.